Avaiga/taipy-getting-started/step_08/README.md

 # How to write data and change your default parameters?

 Now that the GUI has been created to handle a scenario, it would be interesting to change the initial variables to see their impact on the predictions.
-These are the input variables that wasn't changed so far: the *number of predictions*, the *max capacity* and the *day*.
+These are the input variables that haven't changed so far: the *number of predictions*, the *max capacity* and the *day*.
 How can we interact with them in real-time?

 It can easily be done with the `.write()` function of Data Nodes.

 First, to add variables to a visual element, they have to be initialized.
 ```python